pskgokul/project-help/readme.md

 Write your article such that it could be understood by a student who is about to take this course, but hasn't started yet (you just a few months ago!).
 For example, [here is one](http://www.scholarpedia.org/article/WENO_methods) that is presented in a way that is too complex for your mock audience.

+## How you will be graded

+From the `topics.md` document:
+> Some of these topics may be easier or harder to write about depending on at what length they were discussed in class.
+This will be taken into account while grading, with somewhat fewer details and less depth expected for more complex or well-discussed topics.

+### Rubric

+* 10% __Asthetics and grammar.__ Get full points by using high quality graphics (if you use graphics).
+Use proper grammar.
+Separate sections appropriately.
+Include a table of contents.
+Things like this.
+Make it something that you would be proud to show to your colleagues.

+* 10% __Clarity.__ Do not include topics that are irrelevant to yours (at least not without explanation of why they are there!).
+Do include reference to topics, via links and proper references, that are relevant to yours.
+Use hyperlinks to navigate around your document (for example, [like this](https://stackoverflow.com/questions/2822089/how-to-link-to-part-of-the-same-document-in-markdown)).
+Make your document intellectually accesssible.
+Avoid non sequiturs.

+*

 ## References

 1. References